MindaugasArsulis/Parking_Lot_System/README.md

 Assignment.
 Parking lot system assigns designated floor for a vechicle in accordance with it's plate number.

 ## How it works
 Parking lot has 10 floors: -2, -1, 1 ...
 8. Each floor has 10 parking spaces.
+Parking Lot entrance is at floor #1.

 There are three kind of vechicles: Electric car, Van and Regular car (Petrol/Gasolin).
 These cars have designated parking floors.
 They are identfied by their plate numbers:
 1) Electric Car plate number starts with "EV" and they can park in 7 or 8 floors.
 2) Van plate number starts with "VA" and they can park in -1 or -2 floors.